PastIn Person

 Partner at Shook, Hardy & Bacon L.L.P.

 Denise Talbert chairs Shook, Hardy & Bacon’s eDiscovery, Data & Document Management Practice (eD3).
-With over 18 years of experience in discovery management in complex litigation, she has published materials on eDiscovery law and offers CLE presentations.
+She has over 18 years of experience in cost-effective discovery management in complex litigation, including preservation, collection, organization, review, and production of documents.
+Denise has published materials on eDiscovery law and offers CLE presentations on this topic.
 She is a member of The Sedona Conference Working Group on Electronic Document Retention and Production and serves on advisory boards for Merrill Corporation and LexisNexis.
+Denise is also a faculty member at Bryan University, teaching eDiscovery classes.

 United States District Judge at Southern District of New York

-Judge Shira A. Scheindlin served as a United States District Judge for the Southern District of New York, known for her expertise in mass torts, electronic discovery, and complex litigation.
-She authored influential opinions in e-discovery, including the landmark Zubulake v.
-UBS Warburg LLC cases, and has been an adjunct Professor of Law at Cardozo Law School.
+Shira A. Scheindlin is a United States District Judge for the Southern District of New York, nominated by President Bill Clinton in 1994.
+Before her current position, she worked as a prosecutor, commercial lawyer, and Magistrate Judge.
+Judge Scheindlin is known for her expertise in mass torts, electronic discovery, and complex litigation.
+She authored the first casebook on Electronic Discovery and served on the Advisory Committee on Civil Rules from 1999-2006.
+She is an adjunct Professor of Law at Cardozo Law School.
+Her opinions in Zubulake v.
+UBS Warburg LLC are recognized as case law landmarks in electronic records management.

 James L. Moeller